Wildlife Hotline: (541) 241-8680

 Conditioning Enclosures are expertly planned and constructed for wildlife ready for recovery outside of the hospital's critical care facilities.
 Enclosures are predator-proofed, safe and maintained and strategically built around the property - spacing and sizing different species appropriately according to recovery needs and exceeding minimum standards.

-The Best Quality Animal Care will be provided to wildlife with an on staff wildlife veterinarian, permitted wildlife rehabilitation staff, certified veterinary technicians, and animal husbandry volunteers.
+The Best Quality Animal Care is provided to wildlife with an on staff wildlife veterinarian, permitted wildlife rehabilitation staff, certified veterinary technicians, and animal husbandry volunteers.
 Staff are Certified in Radiology Safety and Certified Euthanasia Technicians.
-Think Wild also partners with the Central Oregon Community College Veterinary Technician Program and Oregon State University - Cascades Biology Program to offer veterinary and animal husbandry internships and learning opportunities as well as collaborate on native wildlife research topics.
+Think Wild also partners with the Central Oregon Community College Veterinary Technician Program and Oregon State University - Cascades Biology Program to offer veterinary and animal husbandry externships and internships and learning opportunities as well as collaborate on native wildlife research topics.

 How Can You Help?

-We are in need of a pick-up truck for animal and material transport.
-If you would like to donate a truck, set up a match or sponsor the funds needed for us to purchase the Think Wild vehicle, please contact firstname.lastname@example.org.
+We are in need of a utility trailer, ideally enclosed, for animal and material transport.
+If you would like to donate a trail, set up a match or sponsor the funds needed for us to purchase the Think Wild vehicle, please contact firstname.lastname@example.org.

 We are looking for contractors and materials to help us build wildlife enclosures.
 Do you have contracting experience or a surplus of construction supplies and wish to support the rescue and rehabilitation of Central Oregon's native wildlife?
 Please consider donating your time or resources to helping us develop and construct mammal and raptor enclosures on the Think Wild property.
 Please contact email@example.com if interested.